AlbanESIEE/BPA-DE2--Digital-Electronics-/project1/test/README.md

 ### Description of the projet
 The goal of this project is to develop a multiroom digital setpoint thermostat.
 To do this, we use :
-- a rotary encoder to select the room and display informations,
+- a rotary encoder to select the room (rotation) and display air temperature (push button),
-- a 2-axis joystick to set the temperature set-point,
+- a 2-axis joystick to set the temperature set-point and to display air humidity (push button),
 - one LCD display module which is used as UI (user interface) to read data entered.
+- one DHT12 sensor (with I2C commmunication) to read air temperature and humidity.

 >The project is running thanks to `ATMEGA328` microcontroller and it is written in C. The implementation on microcontroller is performed with PlatformIO and Microsoft Visual Studio Code.